Previous Light:

 The Lake Cobbosseecontee Yacht Club was established in 1904 as a result of this scenic region

-The club was directly involved in the construction of the Ladies Delight lighthouse in 1908 out of the necessity in helping mariners navigate around the island and surrounding areas. early tower of Ladies delight light
+They were directly involved in the construction of the Ladies Delight Lighthouse in 1908. early tower of Ladies delight light

 Older Tower Courtesy